Studebaker: Facilities in the 1920s

 The Studebaker Building at Columbia University.
 Formerly a Studebaker finishing plant, it was sold to the Borden Milk Company in 1937, and now houses the university's finance department.

 Studebaker's total plant area in Indiana was 225 acre, spread over three locations, with buildings occupying 7.5 million square feet of floor space.
 Annual production capacity was 180,000 cars, requiring 23,000 employees.

-The original South Bend vehicle plant continued to be used for small forgings, springs, and the making of some body parts.
+The original South Bend vehicle plant continued to be used for small forgings, springs, and some body parts.
 Separate buildings totaling over one million square feet were added in 1922–1923 for the Light, Special, and Big Six models.
 At any one time, 5,200 bodies were in process.
 South Bend's Plant 2 made chassis for the Light Six and had a foundry of 575000 sqft, producing 600 tons of castings daily.

 Plant 3 at Detroit made complete chassis for Special and Big Six models in over 750000 sqft of floor space and was located between Clark Avenue and Scotten Avenue south of Fort Street.
 Plant 5 was the service parts store and shipping facility, plus the executive offices of various technical departments.
 The Detroit facilities were moved to South Bend in 1926, except that the Piquette Avenue Plant (Plant 10) was retained for assembly of the Erskine between 1927 and 1929 and the Rockne (1931–1933).

-Plant 7 was at Walkerville, Ontario, Canada, where complete cars were assembled from components that had been shipped from South Bend and Detroit factories or locally made in Canada, and is in close proximity to the current Ford Windsor Engine Factory.
+Plant 7 was in Walkerville, Ontario, Canada, where complete cars were assembled from components shipped from South Bend and Detroit factories or made locally in Canada, and is in proximity to the current Ford Windsor Engine Factory.
 Output was designated for the Canadian (left-hand drive) and British Empire (right-hand drive) trade.
 By locating it there, Studebaker could advertise the cars as "British-built" and qualify for reduced tariffs.
 This manufacturing facility had been acquired from E-M-F in 1910 (see above).
-By 1929, it had been the subject of $1.25 million investment and was providing employment that supported 500 families.
+By 1929, it had received a $1.25 million investment and employed 500 families.